Puget Sound Electric Railway: History

 Power was supplied via overhead wire in urban areas, and third rail in rural areas.
 The third rail was the cause of several accidents throughout the PSE's operations which involved livestock or people being electrocuted, and in some cases dead cows caused accidents involving the trolleys themselves.

 The railroad ran for 26 years, until competition from trucks, buses, and automobiles on an ever-expanding road network, as well as the steam railroads, led to reduced ridership in the early 1920s and a decision to shut down operations was made by the operators.
 Despite protests, the interurban was allowed to suspend operations by a federal judge in a ruling made on October 13, 1928.
 The final trains ran on December 30, 1928.
 The rails were not pulled up until 1930.

+The financial and competitive challenges that ultimately led the railroad to cease operation came from a variety of factors: not only the increasing availability of cars, but also the existence of ferry services, bus services, and streetcar services along its route.
+Its fares were also constrained by the regulations of the Railroad Commission of Washington, which explicitly sought to limit its profits.

 It was headquartered in Kent, Washington.